- Home

 You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guide on How to find the right financial advisor for you.

-Since 6 April, however, you can now make partial transfers from an ISA opened in the same tax year, instead of having to transfer the whole balance.
+Since April last year, you’ve also been allowed to make partial transfers from an ISA opened in the same tax year, instead of having to transfer the whole balance.

 However, bear in mind that not every ISA provider will allow you to make transfers, so always check a provider’s terms before signing up.
 Alternatively, you can make a withdrawal and deposit your money into another ISA yourself, but this will eat into your annual allowance, so do so at your own risk.

-Learn more about transferring your ISA in our article ISA transfers: what are the rules?.
+Learn more about transferring your ISA in our article ISA transfers: what are the rules? and about how the different types of ISA work in our article Everything you need to know about ISAs.

 Learn more about ISAs

-Individual Savings Accounts are a tax-efficient way to invest your money, and are well worth learning about if you are new to investing .
-Whatever returns you make from an ISA, either from interest on your cash or investments, or from selling shares, will be shielded from the taxman, as long as you stay within your annual allowance.
+Individual Savings Accounts are a tax-efficient way to invest your money, and are well worth learning about if you are new to investing.
+Any returns you make from an ISA, either from interest on your cash or investments, or from selling shares, will be shielded from the taxman, as long as you stay within your annual allowance.

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.